Why study this course

 You will be taught by academic staff with expertise across composition, performance, musicology, ethnomusicology, and popular music.

-Instrumental tuition is fully funded by the School on your principal study instrument.
+Instrumental tuition is fully funded by the School on your principal study instrument if you are taking a Practical Musicianship Module.
 This includes accompaniment at your final recital.
 You will receive 24 half-hour lessons over the course of the year.
 This increases to 24 hour lessons in the final year, for BMus students taking the Recital module.

 We use a range of teaching and learning styles, including lectures, small-group seminars and workshops, individual tutorials, ensemble instrumental tuition, rehearsals and independent study.